-Drilling of 20 new diamond and rotary drill holes has been completed since the maiden resource.
+Drilling of 25 new diamond and rotary drill holes has been completed since the maiden resource and an additional 5 diamond drill holes have been completed since the January 2023 resource update2.
 All holes have been geophysically logged to provide additional information, except where the condition of holes prevented this.
-Holes have been drilled with a spacing of 1.5 km, to provide a high level of confidence in correlation of the geology between holes.
+Holes have been drilled with a spacing of 1.5 km within the central resource area, provides a high level of confidence in correlation of the geology between holes.
+Recent drill holes have stepped out to test the brine extent within the basin.

-Samples from the diamond and rotary drill holes were sent to external laboratories for porosity and chemical analysis.
-This information and downhole geophysics were used to revise the geological model for the resource estimate update.
-The geological model, sample results, and soon to be initiated pumping tests will be used to develop a groundwater model for the project, to define the project reserve.
+Samples from the diamond and rotary drill holes were sent to external laboratories for drainable porosity and hydrochemical analysis.
+This information, downhole and surface TEM geophysics were used to revise the geological model for the resource estimate update.
+The geological model, sample results, and pumping tests conducted in the central area to evaluate pumping production and reinjection rates are being used to develop a groundwater model for the Project, to define the Project reserves and production schedule for the Project DFS.

-Property holding
+Property Holdings

-Lake Resources holds 52 properties (Minas) in the Basin covering the surface of the salt lake and surrounds (Figure 2).
-The Mining Concessions are summarised in Table 4 below (following the text), with the property names, file numbers and details of the approvals related to each of the concessions.
+Lake Resources holds 52 properties (Minas) in the Basin covering the surface of the salar and surrounds (Figure 2).
+The Mining Concessions are summarised in Table 4 below (following the text), with the property names, file numbers, and details of the approvals related to each of the concessions.